Why clean computing matters

 - Update your passwords

 Regularly updating your passwords across all accounts and devices is a good digital security habit to adopt even when you’re not spring cleaning.
 Passwords are the keys to accessing your digital life and more important data, like financial information.
 Make sure to use a complex and unique password for each account.
-Using a free password manager tool like Norton Identity Safe can make logging into your favorite sites easier and more secure.
+A trusted password manager tool like can make logging into your favorite sites easier and more secure.
 Plus, always opt-in to two factor authentication when the services you use offer this in addition to password protection.

 Don’t forget about your digital footprint